fiorettaa/Data-Machine-Learning/github-setup.md

-# How to install Github and create a github account
+## **Github Setup**

+In and outside of this module, you might want to clone and use open-source code that exists in Github repositories (repos), or you might want to set up your own Github repo where you could push all the materials of a certain project.
+The following instructions are meant to facilitate these processes.

-Please [follow these instructions](https://github.com/git-guides/install-git) to install git on your OS.
+Before you proceed further, you need to [follow these instructions](https://github.com/git-guides/install-git) in order to install git on your OS.

 You will also need a github account.
 If you do not already have one, you need to set up an account by following [these instructions](https://docs.github.com/en/get-started/quickstart/creating-an-account-on-github).

-# How to create and manage a project repository in Git

-Here are some instructions for creating and managing a project repository in GitHub.

-## Creating a Project Repo
+### Creating a Project Repo

+If you wish to create your own Github repo:

 - Go to your online GitHub page and press the `+` symbol to create a new repo, as shown below: